Zeneric09/FF12specgen/README.md

 PYTHON MODULE REQUIREMENTS:

-pip install pillow numpy tqdm
+pip install pillow numpy opencv-python tqdm

-pip install tkinter

 Put the script and your textures in a directory like this: